misterwalter/pipeline-writer/README.md

 ## Future Action
 I have no specific plans to update this, but I probably will a little bit.
 I tweak it from time to time.
+If you have contributions to offer then I'd be very curious to see them!